diabaatwit/2022-Covid19-Mini-Project/README.md

 - Staying true to the reference material and adding functionally conscious to the overall aesthetic.
 - Creating visual feedback with CSS, to make sure user experience is enjoyable, easy, and intuitive.
 - Making sure the design is responsive to different monitor sizes.

+### Getting Started:

+Please make sure you have the latest version of Node.js installed, as well as its package manager npm before continuing.

+Install dependencies:

+$ npm install

+Start the web server:

+$ npm start